Particle filter re-detection for visual tracking via correlation filters: Introduction

 Visual object tracking is one important topic in computer vision and plays a necessary role in numerous applications, such as video surveillance, automobile navigation, human-computer interfaces, robotics and driverless vehicle.
 Although substantial progress has been proposed in recent years, achieving higher efficiency with lower computation complexity in visual object tracking is still a tough problem to solve.

-Many different methods have been proposed for visual object tracking in succession in recent decades\cite{KAP:Isard,IEEE:Hossain,MOT,Zhang2017Robust}.
+Many different methods have been proposed for visual object tracking in succession in recent decades\cite{KAP:Isard,IEEE:Hossain,MOT,Zhang2017Robust,Li2014A}.
+Filtering technology has made great progress in the field of image processing\cite{He20103-D,Fazli2009Particle,He2010Writer,Mai2016Optimization,He2009Texture,He2008Writer}.
 Considering that particle filters assume non-linearity and non-Gaussianity assumption to estimate problems and have high performance\cite{KAP:Isard}, Kabir and Chi-Woo\cite{IEEE:Hossain} develop a observation model based on the robustness of phase correlation in a particle filter framework for visual object tracking to address occlusion.
 Li $et$ $al.$\cite{IEEE:Li} propose a visual object tracking method based on adaptive background modelling to improve the robustness of the particle filter framework.
 There are also some improved trackers that have more precision and robustness than the traditional particle filter based trackers\cite{Yi2015Single,Ou2017Object,Yu2010Infrared}.
 Although particle filter based trackers have some advantages, the high computational complexity remains a fatal flaw.
 In this paper, we use a particle resampling strategy to provide more target candidates and use the correlation filter to choose the best one as the target object to improve the computational efficiency.